Orbitale/SvelteAdmin/README.md

 - Add filters in the `List` operation.
 - Add pagination in the `List` operation.
-- Add support for validation in CrudForm (therefore Edit and New operations).
+- Add support for validation in CrudForm (therefore `Edit` and `New` operations).
-- Add other themes than Carbon, which is the default for now.
+- Add other themes than Carbon, which is the default for now. **Note:** There is a [pending pullrequest](https://github.com/Orbitale/SvelteAdmin/pull/2) for a Material 3 theme!
-- Fix issues with NPM/Node/packaging that prevents changing theme.
+- Fix issues with NPM/Node/packaging that prevents changing theme ([#3](https://github.com/Orbitale/SvelteAdmin/issues/3))
+- Add configurable `StateProvider`s and `StateProcessor`s (especially for API endpoints).

 ---